 The go-to tool for millions of users around the world, Photoshop has earned its place at the top of the photo editing apps with its relative ease of use and breadth of features and regular updates.

 However, while you may be a beginner or a long-time user, there may still be tricks that have eluded you or you’re looking to take your photo editing game to the next level.
-Read on for some tips and tricks.
+Read on for some tips and tricks to make a photo pop.

 Know Your Colors